Alecrim/AlecrimCoreData/README.md

 ![AlecrimCoreData](images/AlecrimCoreData.png?raw=true)

-AlecrimCoreData is a Core Data wrapper library written in Swift.
+AlecrimCoreData is a framework to access Core Data objects more easily in Swift.

 ## Features